Focke-Wulf Fw 190 operational history: Operation Bagration to Budapest

 On 22 June 1944, the Red Army launched Operation Bagration.
 The Schlachtgeschwader were a vital part of German defences.
 The fluid situation on the ground meant units retreated rapidly westward.
 Fw 190 units that employed the aircraft as jabo, became the first line of defence as German ground defences broke down.
 The Fw 190 Gruppen sent a few aircraft out over pre-assigned areas each morning.
 They were able to identify any movements made by the enemy.
 The Fw 190s were sent out after enemy armour spearheads that were roaming in the German rear.
 Usually 250 or 500 kg (550 and 1,100 lb) bombs were used along with SD-2, 4 and 10 bombs and 13 and 20 mm armaments for soft targets.
 If the Soviet tanks were operating without resistance, then the targets were the soft skin supporting vehicles.
 Eliminating them would deny fuel and ammunition to the armour, cutting short the Soviets' advance.
 If the tanks were engaged with German armour, the tanks themselves would be the target to support the defence.
 The usual approach was made at 1,600 m (6,000 ft), above the reach of light enemy anti-aircraft fire.
 The Fw 190s would then drop to 4 to 10 m, dropping their loads just as the target disappeared under the nose of the fighter.
 The delay charge gave the German pilots about one second to get clear.
 At 485 km/h (300 mph) this was usually enough.
 In the battles that followed, it was not uncommon for German Schlachtgeschwader pilots to fly seven or eight sorties a day.
 Towards the end of August fuel shortages kept the German fighters units on the ground.
 To save fuel, animals, such as oxen were used to carry fighters from dispersal to the take off point.
 Pilots were ordered to shut down the engine immediately on landing.
-The Oberkommando der Luftwaffe (OKL – German Air Force High Command) managed to scrape fuel together while the battles lasted, allowing some units to fly five sorties per day.
+The OKL managed to scrape fuel together while the battles lasted, allowing some units to fly five sorties per day.